OllieBoyne/oarp/README.md

 To run the either of the examples demonstrated in the images above, run either:

-- Transformed pointcloud O&A: `python examples/rigid_pointclouds.py`
+- Transformed pointcloud ordering and alignment: `python examples/rigid_pointclouds.py`
-- Dissimilar pointcloud O&A: `python examples/gaussian_pointclouds.py`
+- Dissimilar pointcloud ordering and alignment: `python examples/gaussian_pointclouds.py`

 # Implementation